Expansive homeomorphisms on complexity quasi-metric spaces: Compact invariant sets and the entropy obstruction

+\begin{example}[Singleton invariant sets] Let $K=\{f\}$ for any $f\in\C$.
+Then $\psi_\alpha(K)=\{\alpha f\}\ne K$ unless $\alpha=1$, so a non-trivial singleton is not $\psi_\alpha$-invariant for $\alpha\ne 1$.
+This is consistent with Proposition~\ref{prop:no-compact-invariant}: the only compact invariant sets are $d_\C^s$-trivial, i.e., $d_\C^s$-equivalence classes, which may be singletons only when the orbit is constant --- impossible for $\alpha\ne 1$ on distinct points. \end{example}

-\begin{remark}[Closing the gap] For infinite compact invariant sets, the lower bound $h(\psi_\alpha|_K)\ge\log\alpha$ from Proposition~\ref{prop:entropy-bound} is likely not tight in general.
-On metric spaces, the variational principle asserts that topological entropy equals the supremum of measure-theoretic entropies.
-An analogous result for quasi-metric spaces---if it could be established---would provide the tools to compute $h(\psi_\alpha|_K)$ exactly.
-Whether $h(\psi_\alpha|_K)=\log\alpha$ holds for natural infinite compact subsets of~$\C$ remains an open problem (see Section~\ref{sec:conclusion}). \end{remark}
+\begin{remark}[Entropy on non-compact sets] Proposition~\ref{prop:no-compact-invariant} shows that compact $\psi_\alpha$-invariant sets carry zero entropy.
+The natural question is whether a meaningful entropy invariant can be defined for the non-compact dynamics of $\psi_\alpha$ on all of $\C$.
+On metric spaces, the variational principle equates topological entropy with the supremum of measure-theoretic entropies; an analogous quasi-metric version, if it could be established, might yield a non-trivial entropy for $\psi_\alpha|_\C$. \end{remark}

 An algorithm for numerically estimating the entropy via spanning sets is given in \href{\repourl/blob/main/code/python/entropy_estimate.py}{\texttt{entropy\_estimate.py}}.